 As I was out walking today, I got to thinking about how many times I’ve been asked “What do I say?
 What do I do for someone who is experiencing grief?”
-Those are great questions and as the words hit the screen I found this post one of the hardest I’ve ever written.
+Those are great questions, and as the words hit the screen, I found this post one of the hardest I’ve ever written.
 Why?
-Read on and I’ll try to lay it all down for you.
+Read on and I’ll try to lay it all out for you.

 You never know what will happen to you to set you on the path into grief and loss.
 You never know how your life may suddenly transition along paths you thought you would never be walking.

-We as humans tend to think of ourselves as indestructible until we are well into adulthood and we still avoid the thoughts that it—whatever “it” may be—can, and will, at some point, happen to us.
-When it does happen, we are caught ill-prepared.
+We as humans tend to think of ourselves as indestructible until we are well into adulthood, and we still avoid the thoughts that it—whatever “it” may be—can, and will, at some point, happen to us.
+When it does happen, we are caught ill prepared.
 Few people think about the “what will I do if” scenario seriously.
-True, you might let your mind wander, but most people don’t really go there because we don’t want to think in those terms until it blows up in our face.
+True, you might let your mind wander, but most people don’t really go there because they don’t want to think in those terms until it blows up in their face.

 The first rule is that we all miss those we care about.
 To say that we will never think about them is an untruth.
-We get through the process but we don’t, if we’re honest, ever get over it completely.
+We get through the process, but we don’t, if we’re honest, ever get over it completely.
 No matter what you believe about death and an afterlife, we miss those we care about being with us!
 Yes, at some point in time we move forward, but that movement is a process.
-It is normal and OK to miss and hold onto the memories.
-Someone just got removed from our life and whether it has been a life-long relationship, or a shorter one, that person is irreplaceable.
-This is why the “at least you can” comments, or the “God must have needed an angel” hurt so much.
+It is normal and OK to miss and hold on to the memories.
+Someone just got removed from our life, and whether it has been a lifelong relationship, or a shorter one, that person is irreplaceable.
+This is why the “at least you can” comments, or “God must have needed an angel,” hurt so much.
 Regardless, these people can’t be retrieved.

-I know, now you might be saying “snap?”
-(Any label might fit this behavior, but I’ll use “snapping” here) I don’t think I want to deal with a snapping person.
+I know, now you might be saying “Snap?”
+(Any label might fit this behavior, but I’ll use “snapping” here.)
+I don’t think I want to deal with a snapping person.
 Why should I have to deal with snappy behavior?
 You need to deal with it because at the core of pain, depression and uncontrollable reactions camp out like an ugly monster.
 This monster is in attack mode until it understands that it can let down the defenses it has erected.
-Many times this is when people turn and leave, abandoning their family member, or friend.
-Knowing why a person is reacting violently by displaying intense emotions toward you, is helpful.
-Hopefully they are also letting you see them in this state because they trust you enough to let you in to their space.
+Many times this is when people turn and leave, abandoning their family member or friend.
+Knowing why a person is reacting violently by displaying intense emotions toward you is helpful.
+Hopefully they are also letting you see them in this state because they trust you enough to let you into their space.
 Reserve judgement because you don’t know enough to have an opinion yet.
 When they calm down, ask gentle questions.
 They’ve just let you into a dark and scary place and sympathy is needed here.
 Remember that empathy can allow reflection in a gentle manner.
 What both of you have just witnessed was powerful.
 You may both be sitting with strong emotions.
-Your reactions, both verbally and non-verbally, can be crucial here.
+Your reactions, both verbal and nonverbal, can be crucial here.

-Boundaries, set in a gentle manner, tell the person being heard that you will be patient with them, but are also needing to protect yourself so that the urge to leave when the hard stuff hits the fan, is safe for both of you.
+Boundaries, set in a gentle manner, tell the person being heard that you will be patient with them, but that you are also needing to protect yourself so that the urge to leave when the hard stuff hits the fan is safe for both of you.

-For some people, the depression around their grief and pain hits them hard, and for others, it is a gentle, on-coming cloud.
-They may, or may not, see it or feel it coming on.
+For some people, the depression around their grief and pain hits them hard, and for others, it is a gentle, oncoming cloud.
+They may or may not see it or feel it coming on.
 They might get defensive about it.
 Part of the defensive behavior is that they might not fully understand what they are dealing with.
 This might be a huge first for them.
 Don’t try to fix it.
 Sit with it.
-Our feelings and thoughts with grief are’t always worked out quietly and gently.
+Our feelings and thoughts with grief aren’t always worked out quietly and gently.
 Trying to fix something disrupts the natural process of things.

 Tell me you respect me for getting up every day and facing the nightmare I’m living.